decred/dcrdocs/docs/advanced/program-options.md

 `missed`           | Tickets that were selected to vote but didn't, likely because the wallet was offline.
 `proportionmissed` | Proportion of all missed tickets that were yours.
 `revoked`          | Number of revoked tickets.
 Since missed tickets are revoked (removed from the voting pool without voting) this number will usually (but not always) equal missed tickets.
+`expired`          | Number of tickets that did not vote and reached the expiry (40960 blocks).
+The chance of this is about 1 in 200 and funds used to purchase the ticket (but not fees) are returned.

 ---